 As the country jail was filled and then over filled, authorities were forced to ferry prisoners to Jackson State prison, Milan Federal Penitentiary, DSR buses, police garages and even the bath house at Belle Isle.

-Moderate black leaders have lost their influence in the ghettos.
+Moderate black leaders and community preachers have lost their influence in the ghettos.
 Time has run out for a peaceful solution.
 No longer can they go into the slums and tell the militants youths to be patient.